 Peer Support Training Courses

-This 8 week course is accredited at level 1 or level 2 and leads to an award of 3 credits.
-Successful completion of this course enables you to become an accredited peer support volunteer and a member of the Real Baby Milk Peer Support Network.
+This 7 week course is accredited at level 1 or level 2 and leads to an award of 3 credits, with the level 1 course particularly aimed at young mums.

 The course covers: